numerik11/ESP32-Irrigation-Control/README.md

-Irrigation controller degsined to use KC868 6 relay module from aliexpress.
+Irrigation controller degsined to use KC868 6 relay module from Aliexpress.

 Can be used with any ESP32 controller with 6 relays, assign pins in setup page.